wuyangf7/PAI/README.md

 Our analytical approach relies on two recently developed methods, i.e., the summary-data–based Mendelian randomization (SMR) test and the test for heterogeneity in dependent instruments (HEIDI).
 To install SMR, you can download the smr_Linux.zip package from the SMR website (http://cnsgenomics.com/software/smr/#Overview), which contains a standalone (i.e., statically linked) 64-bit Linux executable file smr_Linux.
 We strongly recommend using this static executable because it is well-optimized and no further installation is required.

 Here we provide an example to predict the promoter-anchored chromatin interactions using mQTL summary data from peripheral blood samples.
-In this case, we will need the mQTL summary data in BESD format.
+In this case, we will need the mQTL summary data in BESD format (http://cnsgenomics.com/software/smr/#DataManagement).
 We then focus on testing for pleiotropic associations of a DNAm site in the promoter region of a gene with all the other DNAm sites within 2 Mb of the focal promoter in either direction.

 ```
 smr --bfile mydata --beqtl-summary myDNAm --extract-exposure-probe DNAmInPromoter --beqtl-summary myDNAm  --out myPAIs